Goodnight77/Just-RAG/README.md

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

-## Contact

-For questions or support, connect with [Mohamed Arbi Nsibi](https://www.linkedin.com/in/mohammed-arbi-nsibi-584a43241/) on LinkedIn.

 ## Acknowledgments

 Special thanks to the wonderful open source community and [Qdrant](https://qdrant.tech/) for making these tutorials possible.

+> For questions or support, connect with [Mohamed Arbi Nsibi](https://www.linkedin.com/in/mohammed-arbi-nsibi-584a43241/) on LinkedIn.

 <!--